uzairali19/espy/README.md

 # Capstone Project (HTML, CSS & JS)

-> The project is a capstone project of week 4 of microverse.
+> The project is a capstone project of week 4 of Microverse.
 We have to assume that a UI is given to us and replicate that just by looking at it.
-This is done in all 3 screensizes using media queries and bootstrap classes.
-Use of Flexbox and Grid would also be shown in the website of evaluating purposes.
+This is done in all 3 screen sizes using media queries and bootstrap classes.
+The use of Flexbox and Grid would also be shown on the website for evaluating purposes.

 ![](./screenshot.png)